987839088534212

 Why Do Hospitals Hire Travel Nurses?

-Travel nurses can act as a safety net for a hospital.
+Travel nurses act as a safety net for healthcare facilities that may be at risk of or suffering from a staffing shortage.

-Hospitals hire travel nurses for a number of reasons, including:
+Hospitals hire travel nurses for several reasons, including:

 • To address short-term staffing needs